A modified thermodynamics of rotating and charged BTZ black hole: Thermodynamics of rotating BTZ black hole

 We thus have corrected expression for Gibbs free energy.
-To draw a parallel between the corrected and uncorrected Gibbs free energy we plot the obtained expression, i.e, Eq. \ref{gib} against the event horizon radius. \\ From the plot we observe that Gibbs free energy shows asymptotic behavior as $r_+$ tends to zero.
-We found two critical points at small event horizon radius.
-Between these two critical points, thermal fluctuations compel Gibbs free energy to undergo a drastic change.
-In this region, positive value of correction parameter leads to dip in Gibbs free energy.
-Furthermore, one can also observe that more the positive value of correction parameter, more is the depth of dip i.e Gibbs free energy decreases more and more.
-This in turn implies that we can draw maximum amount of work from here which shows the sign of stability in this region.
-On the other hand, negative value of correction parameter produces quite opposite result to that of positive correction parameter.
-Before the first critical point one can examine that negative (positive) value of correction parameter produce negative (positive) asymptotic value of Gibbs free energy.
+To appreciate the difference between the corrected and uncorrected Gibbs free energy, we plot the obtained expression, i.e, Eq. \ref{gib} against the event horizon radius.

+From the plot, we observe that Gibbs free energy undergoes a significant change in its behavior as $r_+$ tends to zero.
+We found two critical points at a small event horizon radius.
+Between these two critical points, thermal fluctuations compel Gibbs free energy to undergo a minuscule but important change.
+In this region, the positive value of the correction parameter leads to a slight increase in Gibbs free energy, while the negative correction parameter performs the opposite operation in the same region.
+Before the first critical point, one can examine that the positive (negative) value of the correction parameter produce a negative (positive) asymptotic value of Gibbs free energy.
 Negativity in Gibbs free energy shows the sign of stability in this region and hints at the maximum amount of energy that can be extracted from the system for useful work